September 2019 |

 How do you get hepatitis B?

-It is often spread from one person to another in blood & body fluids.
+It is often spread from one person to another in blood and body fluids.
 It can also be spread by having infected blood get into small cuts in your skin.

 Am I as risk of getting hepatitis B?